catreunion/classic-docu00/docs/graphql/01Catstronauts.md

 ### Implementing Resolvers

 A resolver, having 4 parameters, is a function populating the data for a field in your schema.
-It has the same name as the field that it populates the data for.
+It must has the same name as the field that it populates the data for.

 `parent` : Contain the **data** returned from the **previous** function in a **resolver chain**.